-Unpacking Luther Vandross Sentimental Rhythm and Blues
+Unpacking Luther Vandross' Sentimental Rhythm and Blues

 Getty Images

-Unpacking Luther Vandross Sentimental Rhythm and Blues
+Unpacking Luther Vandross' Sentimental Rhythm and Blues

 Listening to Luther amidst Black grief.

-Luther Vandross is most remembered as one of the most gifted male pop vocalists of his generation, and in particular, for his ornate readings of the R&B ballad, elevating the form to works of art that remain peerless.
-Yet amidst the longings for love and the intimacy that frame so many of Vandross’ ballad performances, are deeply expressed fears of rebuke and betrayal, that resonate beyond the hetero desires that popular understandings of Vandross’s music have been largely limited to.
+Luther Vandross is remembered as one of the most gifted male pop vocalists of his generation, and in particular, for his ornate readings of the R&B ballad, elevating the form to works of art that remain peerless.
+Yet amidst the longings for love and the intimacy that frame so many of his ballad performances, are deeply expressed fears of rebuke and betrayal, that resonate beyond the hetero desires that popular understandings of Vandross’s music have been largely limited to.

 Anyone Who Had a Heart” was written and composed by Hal David and Burt Bacharach and recorded by Dionne Warwick in 1963.
 Released months after the bombing of the 16th Street Baptist Church, few, I imagine, would ever link that song — written by two White male songwriters and performed by a Black woman — to that moment of terror.
 Indeed, Warwick’s music in the period, generally speaking, was thought to be the very antithesis of music that we readily assign, now, as the soundtrack to the Civil Rights Movement.